kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 To find the start time, take the eclipse time and search backwards until the magnitude is 0 or the sun or moon is set.
 While searching, keep track of the maximum magnitude and the time it occurred.

 To find the end time, take the eclipse time and search forwards until the magnitude is 0 or the sun or moon is set.
-While searching, keep track of the maximum magnitude and the time it occurred.
+During the search, track the maximum magnitude and the time it occurred.

 If the duration of the eclipse is smaller than the minimum duration, return no eclipse, otherwise return the start, peak, and end times.